Reciprocity: Admission on Motion

 Rule 1A:1.
 Admission to Practice in This Commonwealth Without Examination

-(a) Reciprocity – Any person who has been admitted by examination to practice law before the court of last resort of any state or territory of the United States or of the District of Columbia may file an application to be admitted to practice law in this Commonwealth without examination, if counsel licensed to practice law in this Commonwealth may be admitted in that jurisdiction without examination.
+(a) Reciprocity – Any person who has been admitted to practice law before the court of last resort of any state or territory of the United States or of the District of Columbia may file an application to be admitted to practice law in this Commonwealth without examination, if counsel licensed to practice law in this Commonwealth may be admitted in that jurisdiction without examination.

 (b) Application – An applicant for admission to practice law without examination in this Commonwealth shall: